the museum in english

 Acquisition : Don de l'artiste en 1951

-Chagall evolves from his inner reality towards a world encompassing figures which sidestep any verisimilitude, as for example in Midsummer Night’s Dream.
-Painted during the artist’s Parisian period, the theme of this picture is William Shakespeare’s comedy, which the painter situated in a dream-like forest inhabited by sylphs and lovers.
-The bewitched queen of the fairies, Titania, falls for a donkey-headed weaver, Bottom.
-The woman clad in a white wedding gown and a veil recurs in almost identical form in several pictures from that period, sometimes with the same blue fan.
+Chagall evolves from his inner reality towards a world encompassing figures which elude any verisimilitude as in Midsummer Night's Dream.
+Painted during the artist's Parisian period, the theme of this picture revolves around William Shakespeare's comedy, which the painter situated in a dream-like forest inhabited by slyphs and lovers.
+The bewitched Queen of the fairies, Titania, falls for a donkey-headed weaver, Bottom.
+The woman, clad in a white wedding gown and a veil recurs in an almost identical form in several pictures from that period, sometimes with the same blue fan.
 Winged beings and violinists are also often depicted.

-Resorting to the fabulous reconciles the image of reality with fable.
-The naivety of the perspective-less composition combines with the contrast of juxtaposed touches of colour to create a “magical” pictorial space. -
+Resorting to the fabulous, Chagall reconciles the image of reality with a fable.
+The naivety of the perspective-less composition combined wiht the contrast of juxtaposed touches of colour create a "magical" pictorial space.

 Médium :